2023 Most Popular Religious Studies Bachelor's Degree Schools in the New England Region

 Women make up 71% of the religion majors at the school.

-Read full report on Religious Studies at Bowdoin College
+Full Religious Studies at Bowdoin College Report

 With a ranking of #8, Harvard University did quite well on this year’s most popular schools for religious studies students working on their bachelor’s degree.
-Located in the city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.
+Located in the city of Cambridge, Harvard is a private not-for-profit college with a fairly large student population.

 Women make up 50% of the religion majors at the school.